P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: Related Work

 \section{Related Work}

 \textbf{Privacy-preserving RAG}.
 Privacy-preserving RAG has the retrieval and inference phases to be protected.
 During the retrieval phase, both the data owner's database and the user's prompt require protection. {\myProj} belongs to the systems protecting the retrieval phase and protecting both the data owner and the user \cite{prag,he_prag}.
 Some other systems make a weaker security assumption, protecting only the user's prompt \cite{remoterag,query_prag,query_prag1} or the data owner's database \cite{data_prag,data_prag1,data_prag2,data_prag3,data_prag4}.
-The other systems focus on the inference phase \cite{ppi,ppi1,ppi4,ppi2,ppi3} \looseness=-1
+The other systems focus on the inference phase \cite{ppi,ppi1,ppi4,ppi2,ppi3}. \looseness=-1

 \textbf{Cryptographic tools}.
-Secure $k$-Approximate Nearest Neighbor \cite{kann0,sanns,he_kann,kann} and secure sorting \cite{secure_sort1,secure_sort2,secure_sort,secure_sort3} provide cryptographic tools for privacy-preserving RAG systems. {\myProj}'s protocol is adapted from the secure sorting based on Function Secret Sharing (FSS) \cite{fss0,dpf,dcf_cmp,dcf} for its communication and computation efficiency.
+Secure $k$-Approximate Nearest Neighbor \cite{kann0,sanns,he_kann,kann} and secure sorting \cite{secure_sort1,secure_sort2,secure_sort,secure_sort3} provide cryptographic tools for privacy-preserving RAG systems. {\myProj}'s protocol is adapted from the secure sorting based on Function Secret Sharing (FSS) \cite{fss0,dpf,dcf_cmp,dcf} for its communication and computation efficiency. astA-Q3 Classical $k$-th element or quantile selection does not directly solve our setting because plaintext selection methods are data-dependent.
+In encrypted retrieval, data-dependent branches can leak information unless they are made oblivious, which brings the cost back toward secure sorting or linear top-$k$ maintenance. {\myProj}'s novelty is to move the data-dependent bisection choice to the user while bounding the extra count leakage.
+This gives a selection-like primitive for encrypted top-$k$ retrieval without sorting all candidates.
 Some other systems use cryptographic or hardware tools such as Differential Privacy (DP) \cite{dp,data_prag1}, Homomorphic Encryption (HE) \cite{he,he_prag}, or Trusted Execution Environment (TEE) \cite{tee,tee_rag}.